elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 - Faulty reasoning
 - Can be corrected through education
 - Dissonance - ignore new info
+- Conservatism
-- Conservatism - prior view
+  - prior view
+  - want to stick with what is known and not deal with the unknown
 - Confirmation Bias - info confirms beliefs
-- Representativeness - classify new info based on past
+- Representativeness
+  - confidence that the results from a sample can be used to represent the entire population (for example, does a single quarter of loss mean that the company won't be profitable in the future earnings?)
 - Illusion of control
   - belief that they are in control
   - gambling mentality - overtrading